FarahYusri12/Warfarin/README.md

 Warfarin is a widely used anticoagulant in clinical practice (Xue *et al.*, 2024), primarily for the prevention of clot-related complications such as stroke and venous thromboembolism (VTE) (Wang *et al.*, 2021).
 It works by inhibiting the vitamin K epoxide reductase (VKOR) enzyme, which prevents the recycling of vitamin K to its active form.
 This inhibition consequently reduces the production of functional vitamin K–dependent clotting factors (Jokhab *et al.*, 2025).

 As reported by Jokhab *et al*.
 (2025), single-nucleotide polymorphisms in the VKORC1 gene (rs9923231) contribute to lower dose requirements for warfarin and increase the risk of excessive anticoagulation.
 VKORC1 plays a crucial role in the reduction of vitamin K, that are essential in blood clotting (Rodríguez-Fernández *et al.*, 2024).
-CYP2C9 is the primary enzyme responsible for metabolizing warfarin in the liver (Xue et al., 2024).
-According to Zhao et al. (2023), specific single-nucleotide polymorphisms in CYP2C9, namely (rs1799853) and (rs1057910), can reduced enzymatic activity and increased risk of bleeding complications.
-To mitigate this risk, individuals carrying the CYP2C9 (rs1799853) and (rs1057910) variants may require a lower dosage of warfarin (Zhao et al., 2023).
+CYP2C9 is the primary enzyme responsible for metabolizing warfarin in the liver (Xue *et al.*, 2024).
+According to Zhao *et al.* (2023), specific single-nucleotide polymorphisms in CYP2C9, namely (rs1799853) and (rs1057910), can reduced enzymatic activity and increased risk of bleeding complications.
+To mitigate this risk, individuals carrying the CYP2C9 (rs1799853) and (rs1057910) variants may require a lower dosage of warfarin (Zhao *et al.*, 2023).